rlauer6/doc-converter/README.md

 See `libreoffice-create-stack`

-Assuming you've defined an IAM role called `bucket-write`, to create an EC2 instance using the provide script, try this:
+Assuming you've defined an IAM role called `bucket-writer`, to create an EC2 instance that will implement your document conversion service, use the provided script that submits the CloudFormation stack for creation. *To use the script you should have the AWS CLI tools installed.*

 ```
  $ libreoffice-create-stack -?